-Trinity Biotech and its directors (excepting Mr O'Caoimh and Dr Walsh who express no opinion on this point) believe at the time that the arrangements entered into represent a fair and reasonable basis on which the Group can meet its ongoing requirements for premises.
+Trinity Biotech and its directors (excepting Mr O'Caoimh and Dr Walsh who express no opinion on this point) believe at the time that the arrangements were entered into represented a fair and reasonable basis on which the Group could meet its ongoing requirements for premises.
 Dr Walsh has no ownership interest in the additional space adjoining the warehouse owned by Mr O'Caoimh and was therefore entitled to express an opinion on this arrangement.